Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Registration Authority</b></td>
 <td>
-Assigns username & password pairs to network participants.
-This username/password pair will be used to acquire enrollment certificate from ECA.
+Assigns username and password pairs to network participants.
+Each username and password pair will be used to acquire an enrollment certificate from ECA.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Enrollment Certificate Authority (ECA)</b></td>
 <td>
 Issues enrollment certificates (ECert) to network participants that have already registered with a membership service.
-ECerts are long term certificates used to identify individual entities participating in one or more networks.
+ECerts are long-term certificates used to identify individual entities participating in one or more networks.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Transaction Certificate Authority (TCA)</b></td>
 <td>
 Issues transactions certificates (TCerts) to ECert owners.
 An infinite number of TCerts can be derived from each ECert.
 TCerts are used by network participants to transact transactions.
-Depending on the level of security requirement, network participants may choose to use a new TCert for every transaction.
+Depending on the level of security requirement, network participants may choose to use a new TCert for each transaction.
 </td>
 </tr>
 <tr>